Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/01_fatebreaker.en.md

   </tr>
 </table>

-The boss will return to the arena with *Burnished Glory*, a heavy-hitting raid-wide that also applies a DoT on the party.
+The boss will return to the arena with *Burnished Glory*（光焔光背）, a heavy-hitting raid-wide that also applies a DoT on the party.

 Shortly after, the boss then prepares the second mechanic combo.